S1aX0r/Ghosted/Ghosted.md

 ### 1. Non-privacy respective services ###

 Google and other related tech companies are not privacy respective, everyone knows that.
 So if you have any services such as Gmail, Google Docs, Google Drive, any services that Google offers make sure to request your data from them.
 Please note, gathering your data from Google can take a very long time, excpeted up to 6 months or even longer.
 Data removal takes a long time but it is worth the wait.
-You can login to your Google provided service and then go to settings to remquest your data.
+You can login to your Google provided service and then go to settings to request your data.
 At this point delete all forms of social media and request your data and shred it.
 The same concept applies to all websites you have signed up to, and all forms of social media that is owned by Meta, ByteDance, or any other social media provider.
 They are the most privacy envasive and can be prone to attacks and data leaks.
 Your info is also sold on these websites for advertising purposes.

 TUTORIAL HERE: https://www.itpro.com/general-data-protection-regulation-gdpr/31330/how-to-reclaim-your-data-from-google-facebook